mhwasil/ldapauthenticator/README.md

 #### `LDAPAuthenticator.check_account` ####

 Whether to check the user’s account status via LDAP during authentication.
 If `True`, only users in the whitelist are allowed to log in.
+Otherwise, it will allow all users from `allowed_groups`.

 ```python
 c.LDAPAuthenticator.check_account = True